 Members shall report for work in an appropriate mental and physical condition.
-Members are prohibited from purchasing, manufacturing, distributing, dispensing, possessing or using controlled substances or alcohol on [department/office] premises or on [department/office] time (41 USC § 8103).
+Members are prohibited from purchasing, manufacturing, distributing, dispensing, possessing or using controlled substances or alcohol on Office premises or on Department time (41 USC § 8103).
 The lawful possession or use of prescribed medications or over-the-counter remedies is excluded from this prohibition.